usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a reified type.
+Determine if the given type is an reified.

 ## function isTypeVar {#Type-isTypeVar}